slingshot-dev/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

     - Source root: src/main/java
     - View: src/main/resources
     - Static: src/main/resource/static
-4. Create database with name "demo" as configuration in application.properties
+4. Create database with name "poseidon_prod" as configuration in application.properties
-5. Run sql script to create table doc/data.sql

-## Implement a Feature
-1. Create mapping domain class and place in package com.nnk.springboot.domain
-2. Create repository class and place in package com.nnk.springboot.repositories
-3. Create controller class and place in package com.nnk.springboot.controllers
-4. Create view files and place in src/main/resource/templates

-## Write Unit Test
-1. Create unit test and place in package com.nnk.springboot in folder test > java
+## Running App
+java -jar Poseidon.jar

-## Security
+## Testing
-1. Create user service to load user from  database and place in package com.nnk.springboot.services
-2. Add configuration class and place in package com.nnk.springboot.config
+To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

+mvn test

+# Reporting
+To generate Surefire Report

+mvn surefire-report:report

+To generate Reports (ex Jacoco)

+mvn site